-When soliciting bids, City of Bastrop buyers must:
+When soliciting bids, City of Bastrop buyers must follow the steps below:

 - 1. Give the same exact specifications to each vendor. - 2.
-Give each bidder the same deadline for turning in bids.
+Give each bidder same deadline for turning in bids.

 City of Bastrop buyers must inform vendors that bids submitted are all inclusive.
-Any charges for freight and handling, fuel fees, or other costs must be included in the bid.
+Any charges for freight and handling, fuel fees or other costs must be included in the bid.
+In order to obtain contract status, the Department Head is responsible for first adhering to the procurement requirements stated below.
+City Manager approval or his designee is required.